retrosight/rest/json-home/draft-owen-json-home-02.md

 ##<a name="introduction"></a>1.
 Introduction

+> Owen: In general these first two paragraphs feel a bit unecessary; Both seem like widely and generally accepted stipulations: APIs leveraging HTTP are common and using HTTP has benefits.

 It is becoming increasingly common to use HTTP [RFC7230](http://www.rfc-editor.org/info/rfc7230) for applications other than traditional Web browsing.
 Such "HTTP APIs" are used to integrate processes on disparate systems, make information available to machines across the Internet, and as part of the implementation of "micro-services."

 By using HTTP, these applications realise a number of benefits, from message framing to caching, and well-defined semantics that are broadly understood and useful.

+> Owen: "However?""
+Probably more like 'In addition' noting this is pure HATEOAS.
+Typically speaking, many of the URLs in HTTP APIs are templated in some way, requiring client code to build strings -- making client code brittle.

 However, one of the core architectural tenants of the Web is the use of links [RFC3986](http://www.rfc-editor.org/info/rfc3986) to navigate between states; typically, these applications document static URLs that clients need to know and servers need to implement, and any interaction outside of these bounds is uncharted territory.